 Enter the Philips Sonicare toothbrush, an electric toothbrush with a head that vibrates up to 30,000 times per minute.
 It’s convenient because all the models have timers that shut the motor off after two minutes.
 How easy, you may think.

 Toothpaste and the Sonicare

 Yes, the Philips Sonicare toothbrush does a good job, and, with the additional use of dental floss, you can expect greatly improved teeth and gums.
 The plaque formation and tartar will be so reduced that you may be able to wait a year between dental cleanings.

 Users of the Sonicare toothbrush usually focus on proper brushing technique.
-But the choice of toothpaste is important, and becomes even more important as you reach an excellent level of brushing.
+But the choice of toothpaste is important and becomes even more important as you reach an excellent level of brushing.

-Two minutes with an electric toothbrush means that your gums and mouth tissue are going to be exposed to the ingredients in the toothpaste for a much longer time than most of us are accustomed to!
+Two minutes with an electric toothbrush means that your gums and mouth tissue is going to be exposed to the ingredients in the toothpaste for a much longer time than most of us are accustomed to!
 This can cause sensitivity and chapped lips.
 You have to keep your lips closed during part of the brushing session with a Sonicare brush (unless you like your mirror splattered with foam), so your lips do get a lot of contact with your paste.

-How to Tell if Your Toothpaste is Wrong For You
+How to Tell if Your Toothpaste Is Wrong For You

 Finish brushing with your Sonicare toothbrush.
 Go into the kitchen and fill up a glass with cold water, and have a drink.
 Does the inside of your mouth feel sensitive and achy, or does it burn?
 Quit using that toothpaste.